Daughtry: Baptized (2013) Review

-If Daughtry’s fourth LP teaches us one valuable lesson it’s that you can indeed have too much of a good thing.
+If Daughtry’s fourth record teaches us one valuable lesson, it’s that you can indeed have too much of a good thing.

-Because while it’s predecessor still retained enough “oomph” to ensure that Daughtry walked the fine line between accessibility and legitimacy, Baptized just comes across as a cold attempt to crack the charts.
+For while Break The Spell retained enough “oomph” to ensure they walked the fine line between accessibility and legitimacy, Baptized does no such thing, and just comes across as a cold attempt at cracking the charts.

-Featuring a well-crafted rhythm section, extra helpings of I’d die-for-you-baby lyrics and a chorus which truly soars, this excellent lead single manages to play to all of Daughtry’s strengths, and it fully deserved the acclaim which it garnered in becoming the band’s tenth (TENTH?!) single to climb into the coveted Billboard Hot 100.
+Featuring a well-crafted rhythm section and a chorus which truly soars, this excellent lead single plays to all of their biggest strengths, and it fully deserved the praise which it garnered in becoming the Daughtry’s tenth (TENTH?!) single to climb into the coveted Billboard Hot 100.

-Other standout moments on Baptized include the hair-riaising Broken Arrows and Witness.
+Other standout moments include the hair-riaising Broken Arrows and Witness.

 Interestingly, Chris Daughtry chose not to write any of the new material with his bandmates.

-That’s the polar opposite of his approach on previous efforts Leave This Town (2009) and Break The Spell (2011), albums which he insisted would only be released if A) the record label would allow the five-piece to operate as a proper band and not a Chris Daughtry solo project, and B) the finished work would contain musical contributions from every single member of the unit.
+This is perhaps indicative of an artist looking to broaden his musical horizons, as it’s the polar opposite of his approach on previous releases Leave This Town (2009) and Break The Spell (2011), albums which he insisted would only be made if A) the record label would allow the five-piece to operate as a proper band and not a Chris Daughtry solo project, and B) the albums would feature contributions from every single member.

-Incidentally, this is also the first Daughtry album which doesn’t feature any of the band on its artwork.
+This is also the first Daughtry album which won’t feature any of the band members on the artwork.

-Instead we see an abstract painting of a flower, which was designed by visual artist José Enrique Montes Hernandez.
-Chris Daughtry felt this artwork did a good job of reflecting the thematic shift in tone between Baptized and their earlier output, and he felt it would be a good way to prepare listeners to expect “something a little bit different” from an album which he described as “a musical rebirth for the band”.
+Instead it uses an abstract painting by artist Jose Enrique Montes Hernandes.
+Chris Daughtry felt that his abstract painting of a flower in bloom did a fine job of bookmarking the thematic shift in tone between Baptized and their earlier output, believing it would be a good way to prepare the listener for “something a little different” on an album which he has described as “a musical rebirth for the band”.

 Yikes!

-This is three minutes and thirty six seconds which sums up everything which is great about Baptized.
+This is three minutes and thirty six seconds of awesomeness.

-Yes, on one hand it’s odd that a song which remenisces about the glory of rock n’ roll is actually a pop/country stompalong being played by a rock band who seem intent on playing any genre of music but the one they’re celebrating.
-But on the other hand it’s catchy as a motherfucker, and it’s fun to hear Chris Daughtry musing about “whether Guns N’ Roses were better than Motley Crue“ (spoiler alert: they most certainly were), and admit that he “still wonders if Kurt really wrote all the songs she sang in Hole“ (spoiler alert: he almost certainly did).
+Sure it’s odd that a track which remenisces about the glory of rock n’ roll is actually a pop/country stompalong being sung by a band who seem hell-bent on playing anything but rock, but it’s undeniably catchy as a motherfucker.
+Listening to Chris Daughtry muse over “whether Guns N’ Roses were better than Motley Crue“ (spoiler: they were), and admitting that he “still wonders if Kurt really wrote all the songs she sang in Hole“ (spoiler: he almost certainly did) is a whole lot of fun, and we can only wish that more of Baptized sounded this good.

-But even though the high points are incredibly high, this is not enough to save Baptized.
+Sadly even that’s not enough to save Baptized.

-As an interesting sidenote, their longtime touring buddies Bon Jovi received very similar backlash upon dropping the disappointingly edgeless What About Now earlier the same year.
+Interestingly, their long-time touring buddies Bon Jovi faced similar backlash six months earlier when they dropped the disappointingly edgeless What About Now.

-Hey, maybe there was something in the water circa 2013…
+Hey, perhaps there was something in the water circa 2013…

 Hey, what can I say, Superman got laser eyes and I got this!